 The setup that is used for the ICDS project can be seen in Figure 3.2.
-It was build and tested in a Xubuntu 11.10 environment which is a more lightweight variant of the popular Debian based Ubuntu Linux distribution.
-The process of acquiring, compiling and running the OsmocomBB framework itself in this environment is explained in Appendix B.1.
+It was built and tested in a Xubuntu 11.10 environment which is a more lightweight variant of the popular Debian based Ubuntu Linux distribution.
+The process of acquiring, compiling and running the OsmocomBB framework in this environment is explained in detail in Appendix B.1.

-When setting up the system it is recommended not to use a virtual machine.
+When setting up the system, it is recommended not to use a virtual machine.
 The bootloader and the firmware can fail to be deployed correctly if a virtual machine is used as development system.
-This is because the protocol used by Motorola to do the actual flashing process is very time critical and thus timeouts can occur that are caused by the overhead the virtual machine imposes on the hardware/software communication.
+This is because the protocol used by Motorola to do the actual flashing process is very time critical and thus timeouts can occur that are caused by the overhead the virtual machine imposes on the hardware / software communication.

-As can be seen in the figure, Layer 1 of the OsmocomBB GSM stack runs on the phone which is connected via a serial cable to the computer running the ICDS.
-On the computer
+As can be seen in Figure 3.2, Layer 1 of the OsmocomBB GSM stack runs on the phone which is connected via a serial cable to the computer running the ICDS.
+On the computer side the osmocon program provides a general interface to the phone.
+Osmocon is also used to load the firmware up to the Motorola C123.
+Other software can communicate

-T191\W220\W375\OSMOCOM\etc.\USB\Unlock\Cable.html [Online; Accessed 04.2012] Xubuntu, http://xubuntu.org/ [Online; Accessed 04.2012]
+&lt;sup>1Xubuntu, http://xubuntu.org/ [Online; Accessed 04.2012]